TedSpinks/gitlab-codeowners/README.md

 #### GitLab [Predefined variables](https://docs.gitlab.com/ee/ci/variables/predefined_variables.html)

-- `CI_PROJECT_PATH` - The project namespace with the project name included.
+- `CI_PROJECT_PATH` - The namespace/project path of your project with the CODEOWNERS file you want to validate.
-- `CI_COMMIT_REF_NAME` - The branch or tag name for which project is built.
+- `CI_COMMIT_REF_NAME` - The branch or tag name of your project.
-- `CI_API_GRAPHQL_URL` - The GitLab API GraphQL root URL
+- `CI_API_GRAPHQL_URL` - The GitLab API GraphQL root URL.
+For SaaS GitLab this will be https://gitlab.com/api/graphql.
-- `CI_API_V4_URL` - The GitLab API v4 root URL.
+- `CI_API_V4_URL` - The GitLab REST API v4 root URL.
+For SaaS GitLab this will be https://gitlab.com/api/v4.

-## Technical Design Considerations
+## Design Considerations

-The GitLab GraphQL API includes a nice [CODEOWNERS syntax validator](https://docs.gitlab.com/ee/api/graphql/reference/#repositoryvalidatecodeownerfile).
-This is the same validator that runs when you edit a CODEWONERS file from the GitLab web UI.
-Rather than re-invent the wheel and write a complete parser, I decided to make use of this excellent API function.
-With syntax taken care of, I was able to write a *much simpler* `splitCodeownersLine()` function, which just grabs the file patterns and owners from each line.
+The GitLab GraphQL API includes a very nice [CODEOWNERS syntax validator](https://docs.gitlab.com/ee/api/graphql/reference/#repositoryvalidatecodeownerfile).
+I believe this is the same validator that runs when you edit a CODEWONERS file from the GitLab web UI.
+Rather than re-invent the wheel and write a complete parser, I decided to take advantage of this API function.
+So, with syntax taken care of, I was able to write a *much simpler* `splitCodeownersLine()` function, which just grabs the file patterns and owners from each line.

 To do the actual validations, I tried to use GitLab's newer GraphQL API as mush as possible.
-However, it wasn't apparent how to get a project's `shared_with_groups` field from the GraphQL queries, so I ended up using the REST `projects/` endpoint for that piece.
+However, it wasn't apparent to me how to get a project's `shared_with_groups` field from the GraphQL queries, so I ended up using the REST `projects/` endpoint for that piece.